Mingyi Swa: Personal life

 His first wife was Natshin Medaw, his double cousin and the only child of Viceroy Thado Minsaw of Ava and Inwa Mibaya.
 She was by his side when he became the crown prince in 1581.
 According to the chronicles, he spent much of his time pursuing another woman—Princess Yaza Datu Kalaya, who was his half-aunt.
 (She was a year younger than him, however.)
 In 1583, Natshin Medaw bitterly complained to her parents, which contributed to a major fallout between her parents and Nanda.
 The fallout led to the 1584 Ava rebellion.

 Swa continued to pursue Yaza Datu Kalaya, and the princess continue to spurn his advances in the following years.
 The princess was protected by her half-brother Nanda.
 But in October 1586, Nanda left Pegu with the army for his regime's third invasion of Siam.
 With his father gone, Swa forcibly raised the princess to be his wife, and formally divorced Natshin Medaw in the process.
 Nanda arrived back to Pegu in June 1587 from a failed campaign, and the king was extremely unhappy to learn of the news what had happened while he was away.
 Nanda nonetheless did not break up the marriage.
 Kalaya remained Swa's chief wife to his death.

 In popular culture

-he was portrayed as a character in Thai television drama and movies, King Naresuan (film) Portrayed by Napatsakorn Mitr-em, kasattriya (กษัตริยา) 2003 Portrayed by Apichat Puapimon., Thai television drama KhunSeuk (ขุนศึก) in 2012 Portrayed by Adisorn Atthakrit., and The Legend of King Naresuan: The Series Portrayed by Korapat Kirdpan in teenager - Show in season 1 only and Aungoont Thanasapchroen (teenager - Show in season 2 onwards).
+he was portrayed as a character in Thai television drama and movies, King Naresuan portrayed by Napatsakorn Mitr-em, Kasattriya (กษัตริยา) 2003 portrayed by Apichat Puapimon., Thai television drama KhunSeuk (ขุนศึก) in 2012 portrayed by Adisorn Atthakrit.,The Legend of King Naresuan: The Series portrayed by Korapat Kirdpan in teenager - Show in season 1 only and Aungoont Thanasapchroen (teenager - Show in season 2 onwards)., and the mini-series The Last Duel in 2026 portrayed by Naphat Siangsomboon.